poncj/next-rps/README.md

 node deploy.js
 ```

-7. Аfter executing the previous command in the terminal we should see the contract address.
+7. Аfter executing the previous command in the terminal you should see the contract address.
 You must copy this address and specify it in your .env as `CONTRACT_ADDRESS`.

 8. Type next command.
 It will transfer amount you specified as `REFILL_AMOUNT` to the contract.